Raed Wahesh

 Raed Wahesh (رائد وحش) (born in Damascus in 1981) is a Palestinian-Syrian writer, poet and journalist.
-To date he has published four volumes of verse.
-Wahesh has developed over the years into a political writer who addresses social issues and makes a theme of war and destruction in his homeland.
-He has been supporting the Syrian revolution in his writings.
+He has published four volumes of verse.
+Wahesh has been supporting the Syrian revolution in his writings.

-Raed Wahesh moved in 2013 to Germany, where he was initially a guest in the Heinrich Böll House.
+Wahesh moved in 2013 to Germany, where he was initially a guest in the Heinrich Böll House.
 He now lives in Hamburg.

 Work

 Wahesh has worked as a cultural editor for various Arabic-language newspapers and websites.
 His 2015 prose volume A Missing Piece of Damascus Sky is based on his experiences during the revolution.
 His most recent texts deal with issues of exile, expulsion and deracination.
-Raed Wahesh fled Syria in 2013 and came to Germany, where he was initially a guest in the Heinrich Böll House.
-He now lives in Hamburg.
+Wahesh fled Syria in 2013 and came to Germany, where he was initially a guest in the Heinrich Böll House.
+He lives in Hamburg.